BayMax0916/BayMax0916.github.io/_pages/about.md

 # 👨‍💻 Academic activities
 - *2025.06* I conducted a report titled [Microwave Biomedical Radar for Clinical Applications](https://ims-ieee.org/technical-program/workshops?date=2025-06-16) in IMS2025 workshop "Unseen Insights: Radar and the Future of Human Sensing".
-- *2025.01 - 2026.01* President of Shanghai Student Branch, IEEE Microwave Theory and Techniques Society
+- *2025.01 - 2026.01*  Chairman of IEEE-MTT Student Branch Chapter (SBC) in Shanghai, IEEE Microwave Theory and Techniques Society
 - *2024.12* I became a reviewer for  [IEEE Transactions on Microwave Theory and Techniques](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=22)
 - *2024.09* I was a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)
 - *2023.03 - 2025.01* Academic Director of Shanghai Student Branch, IEEE Microwave Theory and Techniques Society